Make an appointment

 Schedule an appointment

-At VA South Texas Healthcare System, we have established a number of procedures to assist you in getting an appointment without a long delay.
+At South Texas Veterans Health Care System, we have established a number of procedures to assist you in getting an appointment without a long delay.
 Our goals are simple —

 - you should be able to see your primary care provider within one to two business days